Automatic OG images

 Custom images when you need them

-While automatic generation works great for most cases, sometimes you need a specific visual.
-That's why I've included a simple toggle: flip the "Custom" switch, and you can upload your own image instead.
+While automatic generation works great for most cases, sometimes a specific visual is needed.
+A simple toggle handles this: flip the "Custom" switch to upload your own image instead.

 Custom images follow sensible constraints: